StevanFreeborn/onspring-api-sdk-python/README.md

     print(f'Value: {field.GetResultValueString()}')
 ```

-You can specify what field values to return and in what format (Raw vs. Formatted) to return them.
+You can also specify what field values to return and in what format (Raw vs. Formatted) to return them.

 ```python
 from Models import GetRecordByIdRequest